JSteunou/webstomp-client/README.md

 `headers` are optionals

-#### client.onreceive()
+#### onreceive(frame)

-This function will be called whenever a message is received, even in the absence of an explicit `subscribe()`.
+If defined on the client instance this function will be called whenever a message is received and in the absence of an explicit `subscribe()`.
 Some brokers (at least RabbitMQ) will setup an internal routing topology for RPC patterns when a message is sent with certain headers.

 In RabbitMQ it's called [Direct Reply-To](https://www.rabbitmq.com/direct-reply-to.html)